Julia-Wagner/PipeTracker/README.md

 - I used [Balsamiq](https://balsamiq.com/) to create the wireframes.
 - I used [contrast-grid.eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23274060%0D%0A%2300B2CA%0D%0A%23041020%0D%0A%23f9f9f9&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast and possible color combinations.
 - The screenshot at the top of this document was taken from [Am I Responsive?](https://ui.dev/amiresponsive?url=https://pipetracker-96d1f7c7a4dc.herokuapp.com/).
+- I used [this image](https://unsplash.com/de/fotos/schwarz-graues-metallrohr-4CNNH2KEjhc) from Unsplash for the example category.
+The other category images came as examples from my customer.
+- [This image](https://www.123rf.com/photo_56989589_pipes-systemkonzept-pipes-vector-illustration-pipes-wohnung-symbole-pipes-design-set-pipes-system.html?is_plus=1&origin=1) from 123RF was used for the landing page.